varennes/varennes.github.io/_posts/2015-7-10-cpm_sensing.md

 ### Polarization

-It is the downstream output $R_k$ which will contribute to the change in the cell's polarization vector.
-The change in the polarization vector of cell $k$ at every Monte Carlo time step is given as
+It is the downstream output $$R_k$$ which will contribute to the change in the cell's polarization vector.
+The change in the polarization vector of cell $$k$$ at every Monte Carlo time step is given as

 $$
 \Delta\vec{p}_k = -r\vec{p}_k + \epsilon \tfrac{R_k}{R_0} \Delta\vec{x}_k \\
 R_0 \equiv g \sqrt{NA_0^3}
 $$

 $$R_0$$ is the expected signaling molecule difference across the whole cluster of cells.
-The purpose in dividing by $$R_0$$ is to attempt to normalize $$R_k$$ so that $\epsilon$ may be used as a tuning parameter on the order of 1 in order to vary the strength of cell-cell communication.
+The purpose in dividing by $$R_0$$ is to attempt to normalize $$R_k$$ so that $$\epsilon$$ may be used as a tuning parameter on the order of 1 in order to vary the strength of cell-cell communication.

 ## Bias